jboates01/fulcrum-active-fitness-gym/README.md

 ## Project Overview

-Fulcrum Active Gym is an interactive and fully-functional web application designed to enhance the user experience for gym members.
+Fulcrum Fitness Gym is an interactive and fully-functional web application designed to enhance the user experience for gym members.
 It aims to provide a seamless interface for managing memberships, booking classes, and accessing fitness resources.
 The application is developed using advanced web technologies to ensure responsiveness, usability, and accessibility.

 [View the live website here ](https://jboates01.github.io/fulcrum-active-fitness-gym/)
 ![Homepage Desktop Wireframe](images/mock-up.png)

 ## Rationale

 The development of Fulcrum Active Gym addresses the growing need for digital solutions in the fitness industry.
-Our goal is to create a platform that not only meets the operational needs of gym management but also provides a user-friendly interface for members.
+Our goal is to create a website that not only meets the operational needs of gym management but also provides a user-friendly interface for members.
 This application is designed with the following objectives in mind:

 - Streamlining the process of class bookings and membership management.
 - Providing easy access to fitness resources and schedules.